 Strong reading comprehension, speaking and active listening skills are imperative for work as a mental health professional in any setting.

-A doctorate degree in psychology is usually necessary in order to become a psychologist.
+A doctorate degree in psychology is usually necessary to become a psychologist.
 Other mental health jobs, such as social worker or mental health counselor, will often require a master’s degree.